 2000 - birth of the Helios Study Center

 At forty-one, in 2000, I began my activity as Director of the Helios Study Center, a company that deals with training and promotion of the territory.
-In undertaking this new business, I immediately realized that I did not have the right curriculum to be an entrepreneur, I did not have (and do not have) the mindset of an entrepreneur, I did not have (and do not have) commercial skills and all those beautiful things it takes to be an entrepreneur once again I had to invent something, and something I invented, at least to survive, in this world of cunning: lhe idea was to always propose new innovative services before they spread so that customers were looking for me given my inability to look for them.
+In undertaking this new business, I immediately realized that I did not have the right curriculum to be an entrepreneur, I did not have (and I do not have) the mindset of an entrepreneur, I did not have (and I do not have) commercial skills and all those beautiful things that it takes to be an entrepreneur once again I had to invent something, and something I invented, at least to survive, in this world of slys: lhe idea was to always propose new innovative services before they spread so that customers were looking for me given my inability to look for them.
 It is on this principle that I made sure that the Center was a pioneer in many sectors: the first body in the whole of the south to be accredited by the Ministry of Health for training in the health sector, the first Sicilian body authorized to carry out online refresher courses in the food and safety sector, among the first organizations in Italy to deal with distance training in the apprenticeship, phytosanitary sector and more.
-At present, the E-Learnig platforms of the Helios Study Center count over 5.000 registered users and over 540.000 hours of training provided.
-All these things are written in the “standard” curriculum vitae which you can read separately.
+Currently, the E-Learnig platforms of the Centro Studi Helios count over 5.000 registered users and over 540.000 hours of training provided.
+All these things are written in the "standard" curriculum vitae which you can read separately.